UA-141369524-4

 Over the rainbow, it’s good for everyone and you decide if the cake filling is more of a vanilla-almond or pure almond tasting one.

-And how I found you best do it consistently without burning chocolate is in the double boiler method.
+And how I found you best do it consistently without burning chocolate is in the double boiler method on the stove.

-To get the heat, you make a double boiler setup on the stove with a heat-proof bowl that can fit ontop of and fully cover a cooking pot rim.
-This way you keep the chocolate away from the steam by blocking the steam.
+To get the right heat, you make a double boiler setup on the stove with a heat-proof bowl that can fit ontop of and fully cover a cooking pot rim.
+This way you help keep the chocolate away from the steam (by blocking the steam).

-I actually setup up a triple boiler.
+I actually setup up a triple boiler (to be triple proofed 😊).
 I put a bowl inside of a bowl that sat ontop of the pot rim.

 And that worked great as the chocolate got heated but was shielded from the elements of burning (🔥) and steam (💧).
 Neither of which are good earthly touching elements for chocolate.